Frequently Asked Questions

 4) How can members of the public participate in the rulemaking process?

 The Commission encourages anyone who wishes to participate in the rulemaking process to participate.
 You may submit written comments relevant to a specific regulation proposal during the written comment period by letter or e-mail.
 There is a link on the Proposed Regulations page of the Commission's website that may be used to submit comments by e-mail.
 You may also attend and participate at any public meeting.
-All upcoming rulemaking meetings, workshops, hearings and informational links for proposed regulations can be found on the Commission's Home Page, or this information may be accessed through the Regulations tab.
+All upcoming rulemaking meetings, workshops, hearings and informational links for proposed regulations can be found on the Regulations page.

 Self Restriction/Self-Exclusion